ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 * `zabbix_agent_ip`: The IP address of the host.
 When not provided, it will be determined via the `ansible_default_ipv4` fact.
 * `zabbix_agent2`: Default: `False`.
 When you want to install the `Zabbix Agent2` instead of the "old" `Zabbix Agent`.
-* `zabbix_agent_server`: The ip address for the zabbix-server or zabbix-proxy.
-* `zabbix_agent_serveractive`: The ip address for the zabbix-server or zabbix-proxy for active checks.
 * `zabbix_agent_listeninterface`: Interface zabbix-agent listens on.
 Leave blank for all.
 * `zabbix_agent_package_remove`: If `zabbix_agent2: True` and you want to remove the old installation.
 Default: `False`.
 * `zabbix_agent_package`: The name of the zabbix-agent package.
 Default: `zabbix-agent`.
 In case for EPEL, it is automatically renamed.